 You can get from Turkistan (Kazakhstan) all the way to Samarkand (Uzbekistan) in a day.
 It takes about 9 hours in three stages including the border crossing at Chernyaevka which goes straight to Tashkent (Uzbekistan).
 We broke the trip up staying in Shymkent overnight, and took the first bus out in the morning.

-Tip: although you can get cash from ATMs in Uzbekistan it’s better to come prepared with at least a little Uzbek Som and/or USD, so that running around looking for a reliable ATM is not the very first thing you have to do.
+Tip: it used to be impossible/a huge pain to get cash from ATMs in Uzbekistan.
+That’s not a thing anymore.
+But still, I’d come prepared with at least a little Uzbek Som and/or USD, so that running around looking for a reliable ATM is not the very first thing you have to do.
 Withdraw/change money in Shymkent before leaving.

 To cross the border: